SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Stack-Last-In-First-Out-LIFO.md

 }
 ```

-- When you are done dividing, pop all reminders from the stack, that is the binary representation
+- When you are done dividing, pop all reminders from the stack.
+This is the binary representation

 [/task-description]